When you take your AirPods out of their case and put them into your ears, that’s a pretty good indication that you are planning to use them.

 Our guide continues below with additional information on how to make your iPhone switch to your AirPods automatically, including pictures of these steps.

-Once the Airpods are connected with your iPhone, there are a handful of settings that you can adjust which let you customize the way your Airpods behave.
+Once the AirPods are connected to your iPhone, there are a handful of settings that you can adjust, which let you customize the way your AirPods behave.

 Some of the wireless connections that you make will show the name that is being used to identify your phone.
 Our guide on how to change iPhone Bluetooth name will show you how to update that information.

 How to Turn on Automatic Ear Detection on Apple AirPods (Guide with Pictures)

 The steps in this article were performed on an iPhone 11 in iOS 13.3.
 This guide assumes that you have already connected your AirPods to your iPhone.

 Step 1: Put your AirPods in your ears, or open the case near the iPhone.

 This allows the AirPods to connect to the device so that you can access the menu we need for the rest of this tutorial.

 Step 4: Tap the small i button to the right of your AirPods.